HEAPLab/TAFFO-test/polybench-c-openmp/README.md

 ## Modifications
 Note that most benchmarks in [the original repository](https://github.com/cavazos-lab/PolyBench-ACC) have been modified, not only by adding annotations, but by fixing syntactical errors in the usage of OpenMP.

 A not-negligible part of the benchmarks has not only syntactical, but also logical errors, when compiling with plain clang.
-Therefore, they have been excluded and deleted.
+Therefore, they have been excluded from compilation and testing.
-The deleted benchmarks, with the related motivation, are the following:
+The disabled benchmarks, with the related motivation, are the following:
 - datamining/correlation - Segmentation Fault
 - linear-algebra/kernels/atax - Segmentation Fault
 - linear-algebra/kernels/bicg - Segmentation Fault